northwesternmutual/kanali/CONTRIBUTING.md

 # How to Contribute to Kanali

 ## Getting Started
 This project uses [dep](https://github.com/golang/dep) to manage dependencies.
+If not found locally, `make install` will bootstrap it locally.

 Use the following commands to bootstrap a local development environment for Kanali.
 Note that Kanali is built using Go version `1.10`.